geoffeolson/SLAMpy/README.md

 We now describe how to build the linear system for optimization, following the Gauss-Newton method.

 At each iteration, we linearize the error function around the current estimate and solve:

-$$
-H \Delta x = -b
+$H \Delta x = -b$
-$$

 where: